A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

-Unlike mash, which benefits from the convenient analytical properties of mixtures of multivariate Gaussians, the Poisson measurement model does not allow for analytic posterior computations.
+A major difference between mash and Poisson mash is that mash is based on a Gaussian measurement model, and therefore benefits from the convenient analytical properties of mixtures of multivariate Gaussians, whereas Poisson mash is based on a Poisson measurement model that does not result in analytic posterior computations.
 Therefore, some approximations must be made to obtain computations that are analytic and tractable.
-Here we propose to use variational approximation techniques \citep{blei2017variational, jordan1999introduction} to obtain fast posterior computations.
-Specifically, we propose to use the Gaussian variational approximations described by \cite{arridge2018variational}.
+We propose to use variational approximation techniques \citep{blei2017variational} to obtain fast posterior computations.
+Specifically, we use the Gaussian variational approximation described by \cite{arridge2018variational}.
 With this approximation, the exact posterior distribution of $\bm{\beta}_j$,